Impact of moderate-to-severe endometriosis on IVF cumulative live birth rate: a retrospective matched cohort study

 article OA: green CC0 ⤵ 9 in-corpus citations

-This study investigated the effect of moderate-to-severe endometriosis on the cumulative live birth rate in patients undergoing IVF.
+This study investigated the impact of moderate-to-severe endometriosis on cumulative live birth rates in patients undergoing in vitro fertilization.

 One-sentence paraphrase of the abstract; not a substitute for reading it.
 No clinical advice.
 How this works